I didn't start out as a consultant. I started inside organizations, embedded in the messy reality of trying to make good ideas work.

 Being in the natural world in this way is intricately linked to my professional work: it's another way to practice being in a place where the conditions are always changing, where you have to pay attention to what's in front of you and adjust, to manage risk at multiple levels, and where sustained effort matters just as much as a good plan.
 I learned to read my environment and trust the process way before I started using these skills in the workplace, and have found a background in working with people in challenging situations in the outdoors to be an excellent proving ground for managing the complex and unpredictable nature of organizational change.

 The same purpose shows up in my volunteer life.
-I've mentored and served on boards for organizations helping young women find their footing and their people, most recently the Olympia Snowe Women's Leadership Institute and the Maine Women's Conference.
-Earlier, the Maine Women's Fund, Sundog Outdoor Expeditions, and community organizations from recreation committees to gear-share co-ops in both the US and Australia.
+I've mentored, advised, and served on the advisory boards of organizations that support youth in the outdoors, and supporting women in finding their footing and their people.
+Most recently this has been with the Sundog Outdoor Leadership Initiative, Olympia Snowe Women's Leadership Institute, Maine Women's Conference, and, earlier, the Maine Women's Fund.
+I have advised and served community organizations from recreation committees to gear-share co-ops, in both the US and Australia.

 Thirty minutes.
 No pitch.
 Just a conversation about what's going on and whether it makes sense to work together.